 You will also note that the "Tags" show 2016.
 That was the last time I was stopped by the police.
 Not to worry though, all the subsequent tags are in the glove compartment.
 IF, when, or ever I get stopped again; I will update this page of the web-site.
 The secret is - Don't get Caught.

-Finally the registration #, yes Calypso IS a C7 and she is 4 (for) Peter J. Neild, hence C74PJN.
+. . . .
+So the "vanity plate" became, C74PJN because; yes Calypso IS a C7 and she is 4 (for) Peter J. Neild, hence C74PJN.
 On the track her # is always #74; as is her mini-me on Butterwood Raceway.
 And yes I am a Veteran of the Submarine Service, but that is a whole 'nother story.

 OTHER THINGS AND VENDORS